The Complete Guide to Taking the Bus in Vanuatu

 Are There Bus Stops in Vanuatu?

-No. Getting around Vanuatu by bus is simple; just flag these minibuses with a "B" number plate down on the roadsides when you see one coming.
-We love how straightforward the system is, even if it takes a bit of getting used to at first.
+Otherwise, it is customary to flag these minibuses with a "B" number plate down on the roadsides when you see one coming.

 Does Vanuatu Have Bus Routes?